StanfordPL/x64asm/README.txt

 difference.
 They are alternate hardware methods for performing the same operation, which as far as we know, have no noticable performance tradeoffs.

-We remove this redudancy by eliminating all but one row from each such equivalence class.
-In the interest of encoding efficiency, preference is given to variants with shorter encodings.
+We remove this redudancy by choosing the encoding preferred by g++.

 -------------------------------------------------------------------------------